Harm Principle in Respect to Covid 19

-We all are aware of the duties provided by the health care providers, health care administrators, doctors, and nursing staff during this pandemic.
+We all are aware of the duties provided by the health care providers, healthcare administrators, doctors, and nursing staff during this pandemic.
 It is a very challenging job in this department, especially during such stressful times.
 There are basic ethics that needs to be followed by Health Care administrators for patients’ safety and care.
 The basic work ethics followed by health care providers are:-

-- Autonomy – Right of the patient to retain control of his body.
+- Autonomy – The right of the patient to retain control of his body.
 Health care workers can advise and guide but must not force or coerce upon the patient to make choices as it violates work ethics.
 The personal values and beliefs of the patient are to be respected and valued.

-- Beneficence – The treatment and procedures should be meant for patients’ benefit.
+- Beneficence – The treatment and procedures should be meant for the patients’ benefit.
 They must maintain and develop a highly skilled and knowledgeable staff so that the patient’s individual needs could be catered to separately.
-Staff should be experienced and trained in practice in skills, so that patient life is not put into risk.
+Staff should be experienced and trained in practice in skills, so that patient life is not put at risk.

 - Non-Maleficence (to not harm) – This is the end goal of practitioners’ decisions.
 The medical providers must consider their decisions consciously as it could harm a patient’s health.
 Medical decisions must not harm individuals and society in general.

 - Justice – There must be fairness and ‘just’ in decisions in the form of equal distribution of resources.
 And treatment to the medical practitioners to uphold applicable laws and legislation.